dbutrimov/flexget-plugins/README.md

-# flexget-plugins-ruvoice
+# flexget-plugins

-**flexget-plugins-ruvoice** is the bundle of search/urlrewrite pugins for FlexGet.
+**flexget-plugins** is the bundle of search/urlrewrite pugins for FlexGet.

 ---